lothronx/cm3050-paperflow/project-report.md

 ### 1.4 Split Logic

-#### 1.4.1 Unlimited Proportion
+#### 1.4.1 Undefined Proportion

 - No automatic splitting; directly enters the split preview interface.
 - Users can manually add, move, or delete split lines.

 #### 1.4.2 Fixed Proportion (A4, Letter, Legal)

+- Application should remember the user preferences (proportion and OCR option)
-##### Without OCR
+- Without OCR
   - Automatically splits the long image into multiple pages matching the selected proportion.
-- The last page automatically fills blank space to match the proportion.

-##### With OCR
+- With OCR
   - Based on OCR results, ensures no text is truncated while making each split page as close as possible to the selected proportion (equal to or slightly smaller than the proportion).
+- Users can manually add, move, or delete split lines.
 - The last page automatically fills blank space to match the proportion.

 ## 2. Wireframing